Johannes Kleske

 Cause: The periodic overdose of spectacular future trends without a methodical basis for their classification.

-Symptom: Innovation is understood as reactive adaptation instead of proactive design.
+Symptom: Many see innovation as reactive adaptation rather than proactive design.

 As a result, a dysfunctional pattern has become established in many companies:

-Interestingly, regular, systematic work on the future could create a basis that would enable us to cope better with occasional intense trend phases without overburdening the entire system.
+Regular forward-looking work could create a basis that would also allow intensive trend phases to be better processed without overburdening the entire system.

 3. The Toxic Cycle of Self-Deprecation